 - White marks: White cloudy marks and stains on dishes, sinks, shower enclosures, glassware, and silverware.

-- Faded clothes: Laundry that comes out of the machine looking grey and dingy, and feels stiff to the touch.
+- Faded clothes: Laundry that is left looking faded or dull, and feels stiff to touch or wear.

-- Overconsumption: Increased use of soap, shampoo, laundry detergents, and fabric softeners.
+- Reduced effectiveness: Increased use of soap, shampoo, laundry detergents, and fabric softeners.

 - Buildup: Scale buildup in kettles, irons, coffee makers, appliances, bathtubs, faucets, toilets, and sinks.

-- Home appliance damage: Damage to plumbing systems, boilers, washing machines, dishwashers, showerheads, and water heaters due to scale buildup.
+- Home appliance damage: Damage to pipes, boilers, washing machines, dishwashers, showerheads, and water heaters due to scale buildup.

 Ultimately, hard water can cost you money.
-You may end up buying more cleaning products for your home and your hygiene.
-But even worse, the scale buildup in your plumbing system and household appliances can restrict the amount of water getting through.
-This means they have to work harder, expending more energy, and increasing your bills.
+You may end up buying more cleaning products for your home and personal hygiene as hard water makes soap less effective.
+A greater concern is that scale buildup in your plumbing and household appliances will reduce the amount of water that can flow through.
+This means they have to work harder, expend more energy to compensate, and increase energy bills.

-Hard water is a widespread problem in the US.
-Fortunately, installing a water softener could be an investment that will save you money in the long run.
+Hard water issues are widespread in the United States.
+However, these problems can be avoided by installing a water softener.
+Depending on the type of softener you choose, this could be a relatively small investment that will save you money in the long run.

 What Is a Water Softener?

-The different types of water softeners we’ll cover include:
+The seven different types of water softeners we will explore in this article are: